DougLau/booky/res/LEXICON.md

 ### Inflected Forms

 Forms are modifications of the **lemma**, indicating tense, number, etc.
+They can be abbreviated in a couple ways:

-An underscore (\_) in a form is treated as an exact copy of the lemma.
+- An underscore (\_) in a form is treated as an exact copy of the lemma.
+- A hyphen (\-) at the beginning of a form includes the lemma, trimmed to the first letter after the hyphen.
+For example, `alumnus:N,-ni`

 If no inflected forms are provided, regular forms will be automatically generated for these four word classes: